-For the dough, you will need a Basic Dumpling Dough made with one cup of flour.
+- Basic Dumpling Dough made with one cup of Flour *See Notes

 - 1 cup ground Pork;